junguler/_image-manipulation/Tiler/README.md

 ```
 https://user-images.githubusercontent.com/59083599/138157868-bd05d629-0d13-4ec9-b0e1-7452cace5c70.mp4

-clip was taken from a royalti free video in [odysee](https://odysee.com/@dirtyworkz:0/prdx-phoenix-(official-video)-copyright:e)
+clip was taken from a royalty free video in [odysee](https://odysee.com/@dirtyworkz:0/prdx-phoenix-(official-video)-copyright:e)

 we also applied some compression to our video clip `-b:v 8M` to prevent big output sizes and use a very slow preset to preserve as much deatails as possible `-preset veryslow`